Student Visa Information

 Student Visa Information – Subclass 500

-Under the new rules, the student’s Risk Rating will be determined by the student’s chosen education provider and the country of citizenship held.
+A student’s eligibility will be determined by the student’s chosen education provider and the country of citizenship held.
 This will then determine the level of English language and financial capacity requirements that the student must comply with at the time of their visa application.

-As per their risk rating, international students must;
+As per their evidence level, international students must:

-- Be covered by Overseas Student Health Cover (OSHC) for the period of the intended stay in Australia
+- Be covered by Overseas Student Health Cover (OSHC) for the period of the intended stay in Australia; and

 - Have genuine access to sufficient funds to cover return airfares, full tuition fees and the cost of living in Australia.
 You must also be able to cover the costs associated with any dependent applicants included in the student visa application.